ashishkhiani/Sudoku/README.md

 ## Sudoku

-An algorithm to generate and solve generalized Sudoku Puzzles.
+An algorithm to solve generalized Sudoku Puzzles.